Admission

 Application for Admission

-All prospective students must submit a completed Application for Admission.
+All prospective students must submit a completed Application for Admission and submit all required transcripts and supporting documents.

-In accordance with Board of Regents Policy 4.3.4, all applicants who are accepted for admission or readmission to Dalton State College for Fall, 2011 or any academic semester thereafter, and who seek to be classified as in-state for tuition purposes, will be required to provide validation of residency and lawful presence in both the State of Georgia and the United States.
-Students who do not satisfy Lawful Presence Verification will be classified as non-resident for tuition purposes and assessed based on out-of-state tuition rate.
+In accordance with Board of Regents Policy 4.3.4, all applicants who are accepted for admission or readmission to Dalton State College and who seek to be classified as in-state for tuition purposes, will be required to provide verification of lawful presence in the United State.
+Students who do not satisfy lawful presence verification will be classified as non-resident for tuition purposes and assessed based on out-of-state tuition rate.

-A non-refundable $30 application fee is required of:
+A non-refundable $30 application fee is required of all applicants.

 Institutional Codes for Dalton State College